mrnaveira/rust-blockchain/README.md

 # rust-blockchain
 A toy blockchain written in Rust.
 Blockchain is a difficult subject to understand only by reading about it.
-Decided to learn by doing, this repository attempts to provide a simple implementation of a blockhain.
+Decided to learn by doing, this repository attempts to provide a simple implementation of a blockchain.

 The language of choice is Rust due to it being memory safe, fast and great at concurrent programming.